upgrade your router firmware to ‘FreshTomato’

 - Set the wireless bands, channels and password.
 Use WPA2 Personal AES as the security in Basic > Network

-- The above two step process seems to work and it avoids the error: Cannot proceed: one VID must be assigned to WAN.
-Early versions of Tomato had a simple check box to reuse the WAN socket.
+- the above two step process work for me and avoid the error: Cannot proceed: one VID must be assigned to WAN.
+Early versions of Tomato had a simple check box to reuse the WAN socket but this has gone.

 - run the nginx webserver and store some webpages on the router

-- control access to files stored on a USB stick plugged in the the router
+- control access to files stored on a USB stick plugged in to the router

 - take over the PPOE login to the Internet normally handled by your modem

-- spoof or change the Mac addresses on the router
+- spoof or change the Mac addresses on the R7000 router (if your ISP or cable service is fussy)

 - run a VPN so that all your Internet traffic is tunnelled and encrypted and kept private from your ISP.
 Change your home’s apparent location using the VPN.